 2. Listen and foster innovation

 Customer satisfaction is contingent on several points, perhaps none more important than making the customer feeling heard.
-But, listening can be a difficult, or time consuming, especially for organizations rushing to maximize growth.
+But, listening can be a difficult, or time-consuming, especially for organizations rushing to maximize growth.

 It’s not unusual for companies to merely react to a customer’s issue or comment rather than fix the problem.
 Not surprisingly, these companies generally do not rate favorably.
 Think of the much-maligned cable television providers who have, despite their best efforts, never been able to shake the reputation of being the worst when it comes to delivering even the sparest amounts of customer satisfaction.

-Not long ago a request for a Zapier integration came in and within a couple weeks it was available.
-Other recent innovations we’ve been able to deliver based on customer feedback include our new Inline Style Editor, a CSS editor module that allows for pixel-perfect landing pages.
+Not long ago, a request for a Zapier integration came in and within a couple weeks it was available.
+Other recent innovations we’ve been able to deliver based on customer feedback include our new Inline Style Editor, a CSS editor module that allows for pixel-perfect post-click landing pages.
 And, most recently, a feature suite that the design community is raving about.
 These new alignment and grouping features enable you to select and move multiple page elements and resize them — while keeping their aspect ratio.

 It’s the right thing to do

-So, yes, we take customer satisfaction seriously.
+So, yes, we take customer appreciation seriously.